isomerpages/moe-konghwasch/_cca/艺术团 Visual and Performing Arts/Chinese Orchestra.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/co6.jpg">
 </div>
 <p></p>
-<p>In Kong Hwa School, our Chinese Orchestra (CO) is led by our esteemed
+<p>Our Chinese Orchestra (CO) is led by a team of dedicated KHS teachers
-conductor, Ms Ma Huan.
-Coupled with a team of dedicated KHS teachers and our highly qualified instructors, we aim to develop all our members holistically and to be active listeners and dedicated musicians who appreciate Chinese Music and are enthusiastic performers in Chinese Orchestra.</p>
+and highly qualified instructors, as we aim to develop all our members holistically and to be active listeners and dedicated musicians who appreciate Chinese Music and are enthusiastic performers in Chinese Orchestra.</p>
 <p>Our students in Chinese Orchestra are able to demonstrate good musicianship
 and values of perseverance, teamwork and discipline through playing CO instruments.
 We view attendance, punctuality, preparedness, consistent